 The food was also not very good since the air was always damp which made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili that they choked down.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

 The decision to send the battalion overseas appeared to have been made well before the maneuvers.
-According to one story, the decision for this move – which had been made in August 1941 – was the result of an event that took place in the summer of 1941.
+According to one story, the decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
-He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
-The island had a large radio transmitter.
+He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.

 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a four-day layover, so the soldiers were given shore leave so they could see the island.

-On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+On Thursday, November 6, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, another transport, the U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.

 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
 At 3:00 P.M., as they left the ship, a Marine was checking off their names.
 When someone said his name, the Marine responded with, “Hello sucker.”
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks with 17th Ordnance.
 Carl recalled when they got off the ship that there was no one on the dock.

 The soldiers took a three to four-hour train ride to Ft.
 Stotsenburg.
 At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they had what they needed and received Thanksgiving Dinner – which was a stew thrown into their mess kits – before he went to have his own dinner.
+He made sure that they had what they needed and receive dinner – which was a stew thrown into their mess kits – before he went to have his own dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued were heavy material and uncomfortable to wear in the tropical heat.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
-At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
+At 6:00 A.M. they ate breakfast followed by work – on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” a term they borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.

-Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the China Sea.
-On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
-The 194th guarded the north end of the airfield and the 192nd guarded the south end.
-At all times, two members of each tank and half-track remained with their vehicles.
-Meals were served to the tankers from food trucks.
+Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the South China Sea.
+On December 1, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
+From this time on, two tank crew members remained with each tank at all times and were fed from food trucks.

-In his opinion, on the morning of December 8, 1941, B Company was ready to fight the Japanese.
-That morning, as a member of Sgt.
-Zenon Bardowski’s half-track crew their half-track was moved into its position at the perimeter of the airfield.
+In his opinion, B Company was ready to fight the Japanese.
+That morning, with the crew of Sgt.
+Robert Bronge’s half-track was moved into its position at the perimeter of the airfield.
 B Company was on a hill overlooking the airfield.
 The sky was filled with American planes, but at noon, the planes landed to be refueled and the pilots went to lunch.
 The planes were parked in a straight line outside the pilots’ mess hall to make refueling easier.
 As he sat in the half-track, he and the other men were loading ammunition belts when they heard the sound of planes.
 As they watched, the Japanese destroyed the Army Air Corps.

-During the attack, Carl and other crewmen directed Bardowski as he fired the half-track’s 50 caliber machine at a Japanese Zero.
+During the attack, Carl and other crewmen directed Pvt.
+Zenon Bardowski as he fired the half-track’s 50 caliber machine at a Japanese Zero.
 According to Carl, he was shouting to Bardowski and the two men firing the 30 caliber machine guns in what direction they should fire.
 One plane dove down pulled up and made a turn exposing its belly to the half-track.
 Carl said that he watched the tracers from the machinegun go right at the plane and that it made a nosedive into the jungle.
 Bardowski told them, “Let’s go get him!”
 When they found the plane the pilot had been decapitated in the crash.